-The Cardholder hereby releases MTC from all loss, damage, or injury whatsoever, known or unknown, arising out of or in any manner connected with the use or performance of the Card issued to the Cardholder.
-Neither MTC, its officers, employees, nor its agents will have any obligation or liability with respect to the Cardholder use or the performance of the Card.
-The Cardholder's sole and exclusive recourse from MTC will be replacement of any defective Card(s).
+The Cardholder hereby releases MTC from all loss, damage, or injury whatsoever, known or unknown, arising out of or in any manner connected with the use or performance of the Card issued to the Cardholder or the Agreement.
+Neither MTC, its officers, employees, or agents will have any obligation or liability with respect to the Cardholder use or the performance of the Card.
+The Cardholder's sole and exclusive remedy from MTC will be replacement of any defective Card(s).
 The Cardholder agrees to indemnify, protect, and hold harmless MTC, its officers, employees, and its agents from any and all liability for any loss, damage, or injury to persons or property arising from or related to the Card and/or the Agreement.

 Please address all questions, notifications, and communications to: